russelltsherman/new-age-bullshit/README.md

 ported to golang

-sends generated text to text to speech engine
+sends generated text to text to speech engine.

-currently only supports OSX using `say`
+includes execution code examples for `say`, `espeak`, `festival`, and `Cepstral` voices.